temporalio/proposals/python/phase-1.md

 * May be a bit difficult to allow async and non-async converter w/ same base but we can
   * Ref https://stackoverflow.com/questions/47555934/how-require-that-an-abstract-method-is-a-coroutine
-* This is a combination of the otherwise separate concepts of "DataConverter" and "PayloadConverter" from other SDKs since the extra abstraction seems unnecessary, is that ok?
+* This is a combination of the otherwise separate concepts of "DataConverter" and "PayloadConverter" from other SDKs since the extra abstraction seems unnecessary.
+After discussion, this was deemed acceptable.
+* We intentionally don'ty put the `PicklePayloadConverter` in the composite set because it is not other-SDK compatible

 ### Other API Items